 Conductive hearing loss refers to hearing loss in the outer ear and/or middle ear and includes the ear canal, ear drum, and the middle ear bones.
 Conductive hearing loss may be temporary or permanent, depending on the cause.

 Conductive hearing loss occurs when there is a blockage in the pathway for sound to travel from the outer ear and middle ear to the inner ear, or by conditions causing the ear drum or middle ear bones to not properly function.
+It can cause full or partial hearing loss.

 Common causes of conductive hearing loss are:

 Similar to the symptoms of sensorineural hearing loss, conductive hearing loss will cause a reduced ability to hear sound, but not clarity.
-Often, a sensation of fullness or ‘plugged’ ears is experienced along with tinnitus.
+Often, a sensation of fullness or "plugged" ears is experienced along with tinnitus.
 If an infection is present, pain or drainage may also accompany the hearing loss.

 Many causes of conductive hearing loss are treatable to the extent that hearing loss can either be significantly reduced or reversed all together.
 Treatment can include removal of excess earwax, prescription of antibiotics for infection, or surgery by an otolaryngologist (ear, nose and throat doctor).
 For any residual hearing loss that cannot be reversed, the use of a hearing aid is often effective.
 Bone-anchored hearing systems also may be a good option.